 The Surprising Science on the Connection Between Movement and Productivity at Work

 Lack of sleep, of course, has been proven to negatively impact productivity and creativity, a real problem for employees and employers alike.
 An estimated 45 percent of people report they get too few hours of sleep; given this data, managers seeking to keep their employees awake and productive may feel they are fighting a losing battle.
-But, as it turns out, the encouraging of movement could be a key to keeping workers alert and focused in the office.
+But, as it turns out, encouraging of movement could be key to keeping workers alert and focused in the office.
 Also, some experts believe that sitting in one position for long periods can sap your energy as your body equates stillness with going to sleep.
-And staring at a screen all day may also contribute to eyestrain, dry eyes and may further put the body in the mood for sleep.
+And staring at a screen all day may also contribute to eyestrain and dry eyes and may further put the body in the mood for sleep.

 Conversely, thousands of studies point to the benefits of having employees who are fit and active.
-More active people have been found to exhibit better focus and interestingly, a study conducted by Duke University found the number one predictor in determining successful life outcomes was the ability to focus.
+More active people have been found to exhibit better focus, and interestingly, a study conducted by Duke University found the number one predictor in determining successful life outcomes was the ability to focus.
 “This ability is more important than IQ or the socio-economic status of the family you grew up in for determining career success, financial success, and health,” according to the study.
 Exercise has also been shown to produce faster cognitive processing and more successful memory retention than inactivity.
 Keeping the body active promotes mental clarity by increasing blood flow to the brain, making activity vital to both learning and physical and neurological health.
-Taken together, research shows we should be doing more to boost our focus and simple movement is the easiest method to accomplish it.
+Taken together, research shows we should be doing more to boost our focus, and simple movement is the easiest method to accomplish it.

 Given all this evidence, how can employers help prevent employees from becoming desk potatoes?
 Simple, encourage movement.